johnnymundi/friendly_pet/README.md

 [node-express-boilerplate](https://github.com/hagopj13/node-express-boilerplate) for the backend

 ### Usage
-clone or download the project
+- clone or download the project;
-open it in your editor
+- open it in your editor;
-use npm install to install all node modules
+- use npm install to install all node modules;

 for the starter-kit (frontend): npm start